Gustavo Gelpí: Early life and career

 Born in 1965, in San Juan, Puerto Rico, Gelpí attended high school at Academia del Perpetuo Socorro.
 He received a Bachelor of Arts degree from Brandeis University in 1987 and a Juris Doctor from Suffolk University Law School in Boston, Massachusetts in 1991.
-He was a law clerk to Juan Pérez-Giménez of the U.S. District Court for the District of Puerto Rico from 1991 to 1993.
+He was a law clerk to Juan Pérez-Giménez of the United States District Court for the District of Puerto Rico from 1991 to 1993.
 Gelpí was then an assistant federal public defender in the office of the federal public defender from 1993 to 1997.
-He worked in Puerto Rico's Department of Justice from 1997 to 1999, first as an assistant to the attorney general, and then as assistant attorney general for the office of legal counsel.
+He worked in the Puerto Rico Department of Justice from 1997 to 1999, first as an assistant to the attorney general, and then as assistant attorney general for the office of legal counsel.
 During Puerto Rico Governor Pedro Rosselló's second term, Gelpí served as Puerto Rico's Solicitor General from 1999 to 2000.
 He was a special litigation counsel in the law firm of McConnell Valdes from January to June in 2001.